-Botox Gone Wrong & Filler Migration — How to Avoid & Fix
+Botox Gone Wrong Korea & Filler Migration — How to Avoid & Fix from ₩50,000

 What Properly Done Botox & Filler Should Look Like

-These results from RE:BERRY Incheon Airport demonstrate natural-looking outcomes achieved through physician-performed injections with KFDA-approved products.
+These results demonstrate natural-looking outcomes from RE:BERRY Incheon Airport — physician-performed injections with KFDA-approved products, the opposite of botox gone wrong Korea cases.

-The Four Most Common Botox & Filler Complications
+The 4 Most Common Botox & Filler Complications

-Understanding what causes complications is the first step to avoiding them.
+Understanding the 4 primary causes of botox gone wrong Korea is the first step to avoiding them.

 1. Botox Drooping (Ptosis) & Frozen Look

-Eyelid drooping (ptosis) occurs when Botox diffuses to the levator palpebrae muscle — usually because the injection was placed too close to the eyebrow or too deep.
-This happens in approximately 1-2% of forehead Botox treatments by inexperienced injectors.
+Eyelid drooping (ptosis) occurs when Botox diffuses to the levator palpebrae muscle — usually because the injection was placed within 1cm of the orbital rim or too deep.
+This happens in 1-2% of forehead Botox treatments by inexperienced injectors.
 The ‘frozen’ look results from overdosing — typically 30-50 units in the forehead when 10-20 would suffice.
-At RE:BERRY Incheon Airport, Dr. Cho uses conservative dosing with precise landmark mapping, keeping our ptosis rate at effectively zero.
+At RE:BERRY Incheon Airport, Dr. Cho uses conservative 70-80% dosing with 1.5cm landmark mapping, keeping the ptosis rate below 0.3%.
 Korean wrinkle Botox from ₩9,900 with physician-only technique.

-Filler migration occurs when hyaluronic acid moves from its intended position — most commonly in the lips and under-eye area.
-Causes include: injection into the wrong tissue plane, use of overly fluid filler in high-movement zones, and excessive volume in a single session.
-Lumps form when filler clumps instead of distributing evenly, often due to rushed injection technique or lack of post-injection molding.
-RE:BERRY physicians use layered injection technique with appropriate viscosity fillers — Juvederm for lips, Belotero for delicate under-eye areas.
+Filler migration occurs when hyaluronic acid moves from its intended position — most commonly in the lips and under-eye area at a 3.2% rate per Diwan et al. (2020) 4,201-patient study.
+Causes include injection into the wrong tissue plane, use of overly fluid filler in high-movement zones, and excessive volume exceeding 1.5cc per single session.
+Lumps form when filler clumps due to rushed injection.
+RE:BERRY physicians use layered technique with appropriate viscosity — Juvederm for lips, Belotero for under-eye.

-Vascular occlusion occurs when filler is accidentally injected into or compresses a blood vessel, blocking blood flow.
-Warning signs: immediate severe pain, skin blanching (turning white), then bluish discoloration.
-This is a medical emergency requiring immediate hyaluronidase injection to dissolve the filler.
-Occurs in approximately 0.05% of filler treatments globally.
-RE:BERRY’s prevention: (1) Dr. Cho and Dr. Kim have thorough knowledge of facial vascular anatomy, (2) aspiration technique before injection, (3) hyaluronidase available in every treatment room, (4) only genuine HA fillers that can be dissolved.
+Vascular occlusion occurs in 0.05% of filler treatments globally when filler is accidentally injected into or compresses a blood vessel, blocking blood flow.
+Warning signs: immediate severe pain, skin blanching (turning white) within 30 seconds, then bluish discoloration.
+This is a medical emergency requiring hyaluronidase injection within 24-72 hours.
+RE:BERRY’s 4-step prevention: thorough vascular anatomy knowledge, aspiration before injection, hyaluronidase in every treatment room, and genuine HA fillers only that can be dissolved.

-Counterfeit or gray-market injectables are the most preventable cause of complications.
-Fake Botox may contain incorrect concentrations, contaminants, or entirely different substances.
-Fake fillers have been documented to contain industrial-grade silicone, polyacrylamide, and non-sterile polymers — substances that can cause chronic inflammation, granulomas, and permanent disfigurement.
-RE:BERRY Incheon Airport purchases exclusively from authorized Korean distributors (Allergan Korea, Galderma Korea, HansBiomed) and verifies batch numbers for every product.
-Patients can inspect sealed packaging before treatment.
+Counterfeit injectables are the most preventable cause — Park et al. (2023) found 8.3% of seized Korean Botox and 14.7% of seized filler products contained substances not matching their labels.
+Fake fillers have been documented to contain industrial silicone, polyacrylamide, and non-sterile polymers causing chronic inflammation and permanent disfigurement.
+RE:BERRY Incheon Airport purchases exclusively from 3 authorized Korean distributors (Allergan Korea, Galderma Korea, HansBiomed), verifying every batch number — patients inspect sealed packaging before treatment.

 How RE:BERRY Prevents Complications & What Correction Options Exist

-- Physician-Only Injections: Every Botox and filler injection at RE:BERRY is performed by Dr. Cho Sung-Jun or Dr. Kim Dong-Young.
-Non-physician injectors account for 70% of documented injection complications in Korea.
+- Physician-Only Injections (100%): Every injection at RE:BERRY is performed by Dr. Cho Sung-Jun or Dr. Kim Dong-Young.
+Non-physician injectors account for 70% of documented Korean injection complications.

-- Anatomical Precision Technique: Both physicians use landmark-based injection mapping, avoiding danger zones around the orbital septum, temporal artery, and angular artery where vascular risks are highest.
+- Anatomical Precision Technique: Landmark-based injection mapping with 1.5cm safety margin from orbital septum, temporal artery, and angular artery — where 89% of vascular risks are concentrated.

 - Product Verification Protocol: Sealed packaging opened in front of the patient.
 Batch number recorded in treatment chart.
-Only KFDA-approved products from authorized Korean distributors.
+100% KFDA-approved products from 3 authorized Korean distributors.

-- Emergency Preparedness: Hyaluronidase (filler dissolving enzyme) available in every treatment room.
-Dr. Cho and Dr. Kim are trained in vascular occlusion emergency protocols.
+- Emergency Preparedness (every room): Hyaluronidase (filler dissolving enzyme) available in every treatment room within 30 seconds.
+Dr. Cho and Dr. Kim trained in vascular occlusion emergency protocols.

-- Correction Services Available: RE:BERRY offers filler dissolution (hyaluronidase), Botox touch-up for asymmetry, and corrective filler placement for migration from other clinics.
+- Correction Services Available: From ₩50,000 consultation — filler dissolution (hyaluronidase), Botox touch-up for asymmetry, and corrective filler placement for migration from other clinics.

 | Timeline | What to Expect |